 As with most addictions, the inevitable withdrawal symptoms of stimulants are what keep many people from beginning their recovery journey.
 Stopping is exhausting, and people will often turn to other substances to ease the trauma.
 In isolation and unsupervised, withdrawal can be overwhelming, and relapses will more than likely occur.
-At Brazos Recovery Services, we support our clients with the correct medical guidance and address withdrawal symptoms together.
+At Brazos Recovery, we support our clients with the correct medical guidance and address withdrawal symptoms together.
 We make what seems impossible, possible.

 Physical withdrawal symptoms are unavoidable.
 Alleviating your body of stimulants leaves it craving them, and subsequently vulnerable.
 Physical symptoms include:

 Your body is depleted of energy, and even minor tasks can be draining.
 In addition to these symptoms, stimulant addiction often diminishes appetite, seeing many people suffer from malnutrition, which then opens the door to other physical issues.
 The physical symptoms are unforgiving, but with our help, they are more than manageable.

 Psychological withdrawal symptoms are often overlooked or overshadowed by the more recognizable physical effects.
 The psychological impact of removing stimulants from your life can cause longer-lasting disruption.